MicrosoftDocs/azure-stack-docs/azure-managed-lustre/client-install.md

 ::: zone pivot="ubuntu-22"
 ## Tutorial: Install client software for Ubuntu 22.04

-This tutorial shows how to install an appropriate client package, in order to set up client VMs running Ubuntu 22.04, and attach them to an Azure Managed Lustre cluster.
+This tutorial shows how to install the client package to set up client VMs running Ubuntu 22.04, and attach them to an Azure Managed Lustre cluster.

 For client VMs running: